Create an online event schedule in 5 easy steps

-If you have several events, need people to select an event date from a calendar, or if your event has several components that can be selected separately, the capacity schedule tutorial would probably suit your requirements better.
+On the other hand, if you have several events, need people to select an event date from a calendar, or if your event has several components that can be selected separately, the capacity schedule tutorial would probably suit your requirements better.

-If you are planning to split the event into time slots where each slot can be booked by one person, like you would for the sign up for a parent/teacher evening, the resource schedule tutorial would be more helpful.
+If you are planning to split the event into time slots where each slot can be booked by one person, like you would for the signup for a parent/teacher evening, the resource schedule tutorial would be more helpful.

 Signing up for a single event